 17 Nov Maid Of Honour Speech Guide

-Congratulations you are the maid of honour and you have decided to give a speech.
+Congratulations you are the maid of honour (or matron of honour) and you have decided to give a speech.
 The Maid Of Honour Speech is entirely optional and what makes it fun is that you do not have to do it alone.
 The Maid of Honour Speech is focused on the bride and from the perspective of being her friend.
 Below is a basic guide which will also include ideas and the option to include other bridesmaids.
 Do not forget to check our our wedding speech handy hints guide on wedding speech basics.

 Just like the other speeches, the Maid Of Honour should always introduce themselves.
 While the majority of the wedding party will know you, there will be some that do not.
 This also includes the bridesmaids if they are speaking as well.